lmr97/archie-server/README.md

 {
     "curr_row": 4,
     "total_rows": 45,
-    "row": "\"Sorry to Bother You\",2018,Boots Riley,Terel Gibson,Antionette Yoka,Boots Riley",
+    "row": "\"Sorry to Bother You\",2018,\"Boots Riley\",\"Terel Gibson\",\"Antionette Yoka\",\"Boots Riley\"",
 }
 ```
 Note that this always includes a title and year entry in the row, in addition to the attributes requested.
 So if no list attributes are specified, title and year alone will be sent.
+Each non-numeric field is also quote-enclosed to make the CSV file parse correctly.

 ## Local Demo